·

 37#.
 Floating Dark Wood Ledges for Art

 Install a few floating ebony or walnut ledges to display your monochromatic art and photos without the need for multiple wall holes.
-This allows you to easily swap out your decor as the seasons change, keeping the room fresh and inspiring.
+This allows you to easily swap out your decor as the seasons change, keeping the room feeling fresh and constantly inspiring.

 Conclusion: A Heritage of Elegance